raulcanodev/commit-graph/README.md

 ## 🚀 Getting Started

-Pop this into your terminal:
+1. Pop this into your terminal:

 ```bash
 npm install @raulcanodev/react-github-dots
 ```

-## 💻 Show Me the Code!
+2. Within your react app:
 ```jsx
 import { ContributionGraph } from '@raulcanodev/react-github-dots';